 Rabbi Michael Beyo has over 25 years of professional, entrepreneurial and rabbinical experience.
-He earned three rabbinical ordinations and focused his undergraduate and graduate level studies at universities in the USA and Israel in political science, Jewish history and Jewish philosophy.
+He earned three rabbinical ordinations of the highest honor and focused his undergraduate and graduate level studies at universities in the United States and Israel in political science, Jewish history and Jewish philosophy.

-Before transitioning his entrepreneurial expertise and passion to the Jewish non-profit community work, Rabbi Beyo spent many years in the toy industry, as well as in high-tech and renewable energy.
+Before transitioning his entrepreneurial expertise and passion to Jewish nonprofit community work, he worked in other industries, including toys, high-tech and renewable energy.

-He has served as the CEO and rabbi of the East Valley JCC since November 2015.
-Under his leadership, the EVJCC has experienced unprecedented growth in community outreach, partnerships, & program expansion.
+Since November 2015, Rabbi Beyo has served as the CEO and rabbi of the East Valley JCC.
+Under his leadership, the EVJCC has experienced unprecedented growth in community outreach, partnerships and program expansion.